Contractor Marketing Mistakes to Avoid

 Mistake 6: Trying to Be on Every Platform

 Facebook.
 Instagram.
 TikTok.
 YouTube.
 LinkedIn.
+Pinterest.
 Some contractors try to be everywhere and end up being effective nowhere.

 Mistake 7: Not Tracking What Works

-Many contractors don’t know where their leads come from.
 Even something as simple as asking every new customer "how did you find us?" gives you data you can act on.
+Over time, you'll see patterns: Google is your biggest source, or referrals are, or your Facebook posts are driving traffic.
+Then you double down on what works.

 Mistake 8: Building a Generic Website Instead of a Trade-Specific One

-A website that says "we provide home services" doesn’t connect with anyone.
-The best contractor websites are built for a specific trade.
+A website that says "we provide home services" doesn't connect with anyone.
+Customers want to know you understand their specific problem.

 The Biggest Mistake of All: Doing Nothing

-Every mistake on this list is fixable.
-The unfixable one is doing nothing.
 Doing something — even imperfectly — beats doing nothing.

 The Bottom Line